YogaSings | Iyengar Yoga with Jungin — Offering online and in-person Iyengar Yoga classes based in Seoul

 B.K.S.
 Iyengar (1918–2014) was one of the pioneers who translated yoga out of the realm of mystery and philosophy, shaping it into a practical discipline while preserving its sacred roots.
 Alongside his daughter, Geeta Iyengar (1944–2018), a forerunner in women’s yoga, and his son, the philosopher Prashant Iyengar, he breathed new life into the ancient discipline.
 Today, his granddaughter, Abhijata Iyengar, continues to carry this spirit and legacy forward.

 By articulating yoga in practical, accessible terms, B.K.S.
 Iyengar made its benefits relevant to modern life.
-He pioneered the creative use of familiar objects — such as bricks, ropes, railings, rods, chairs, low tables, and cushions — into yoga props, opening new paths for remedial yoga.
-By introducing approaches that reflect the many stages of a woman’s life, menstruation, pregnancy, childbirth, menopause, and beyond, he shed light on the critical relationship between hormonal changes and women’s health.
+His creative adaptation of daily objects, such as bricks, ropes, railings, rods, chairs, low tables, and cushions, into yoga props is now taken for granted and widely used in yoga culture.
+B.K.S.
+Iyengar and Geeta Iyengar not only opened new paths for remedial yoga, but also introduced approaches that reflect the different stages of the female body including menstruation, pregnancy, childbirth, and menopause, shedding light on women’s health.

 Q & A